 All members of the University community are encouraged to report any instances or claims of sexual harassment, including claims of sexual violence or retaliation to the Title IX Coordinator.
-Responsible Employees who receive or learn of reports or concerns of discrimination, harassment or retaliation as defined within this policy must promptly (as soon as practical and no later than 48 hours) report to the University Title IX Coordinator.
-The term "Responsible Employee" refers to those employees who have a role that gives them the authority to address and/or remedy gender-based discrimination and harassment.
+Responsible Employees who receive or learn of reports or concerns of discrimination, harassment or retaliation as defined within the Student Sexual Misconduct Policy must promptly (as soon as practical and no later than 48 hours) report to the University Title IX Coordinator.
+The term "Responsible Employee" refers to those employees who have a role that gives them the authority to address and/or remedy sex and gender-based discrimination and harassment.